Responsible Tourism In The Hill Country

 Community and Culture

-Through a dedicated Foster Schools Programme, Jetwing St. Andrew’s conducts several nature awareness experiences for local schoolchildren including the “Parisara Hapannu” programme, which features a series of educational lectures and adventurous nature treks in the area.
-The programme has been successfully carried out for three years and counting, inspiring students from different local schools every year.
+Through a dedicated Foster Schools Programme, Jetwing St. Andrew’s conducts several nature awareness experiences for local schoolchildren including the “Parisara Hapannu” programme, which featured a series of educational lectures and adventurous nature treks in the area.
+The programme was successfully carried out from 2012-2018, inspiring students from different local schools every year.

 Sourcing and Production

 Prepared with our signature Field to Fork initiative, fresh vegetables and herbs cultivated in our hotel gardens are used by our chefs in a number of culinary delights.
-The organic farm that spans over 1.2 acres also features a greenhouse to cultivate this fresh produce in controlled environments.
+The organic farm also features a greenhouse to cultivate this fresh produce in controlled environments.

 As the lush greenery has been designed as a minimum input garden, it also includes horticultural flower varieties that are grown exclusively for our hotel.
 Additionally, a number of beehives are also maintained at Jetwing St. Andrews, which are used to provide you with fresh bee’s honey as a natural sweetener for your meals.